Who We Are! Our Story.

 Suffolk Christian Fellowship Center is a Non-Profit Organization

-Mission: The Suffolk Christian Fellowship Center seeks to bridge the service gap for under-resourced and food insecure communities in Suffolk and Western Tidewater Virginia.
+The Suffolk Christian Fellowship Center seeks to bridge the service gap for under-resourced and food insecure communities in Suffolk and Western Tidewater Virginia.

 Suffolk Christian Fellowship Center